Mayor Crombie's State of the City

 As did Alcon Canada and Chen’s Enterprises Corporation, who donated thousands of surgical masks and gloves to Trillium Health Partners.

 And the list goes on…

-It’s amazing just how, resilient, innovative and forward thinking so many of you are.
+It really is amazing how, resilient, innovative and forward thinking so many of our businesses are.

 And I know many of you are essential businesses, and I want to thank you for keeping so many of our residents employed.